Next-Word/NextWord_PrivacyPolicy/Privacy Policy new.md

 We may also collect information that Your browser sends whenever You visit our Service or when You access the Service by or through a mobile device.

-The app does use third party services that may collect information used to identify you.
+The app does use third party services that may collect information used to identify you and analytics.

 Link to privacy policy of third party service providers used by the app